evmos/evmos/SECURITY.md

 #### Supported Releases

-The team commits to releasing security patch releases for the latest release that Evmos is running.
+The team commits to releasing security patch releases for the latest release that Eidon-chain is running.

 If evmOS licensees are running older versions, we encourage them to upgrade at the earliest opportunity so that you can receive security patches directly from the repo, according to the terms set in the License Agreement.
-While project are welcomed to backport security patches to older versions for their own use, the Evmos team reserves the right to prioritize patches for latest versions being used by projects.
+While project are welcomed to backport security patches to older versions for their own use, the Eidon-chain team reserves the right to prioritize patches for latest versions being used by projects.